OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 It might not be possible, advisable or feasible to have the commercial component information in the SBOM.
 However, it is advisable that the SBOM should be as complete as possible.

 ### 3.11 SBOM in a SaaS deployment
-As the Telco SBOM specification is only applied on the SBOM level, there is no requirement on an entity that have elected to supply Telco SBOM specification conformant SBOMs for some or even all of its software deliveries to also provide this for its SaaS offerings.
-However, an entity may elect to apply the Telco SBOM specification also to its SaaS offerings and thus also deliver the open source software used in the SaaS offerings with their transitive dependencies as an SBOM.
+As the OpenChain Telco SBOM specification is only applied on the SBOM level, there is no requirement on an entity that have elected to supply a Telco SBOM for some or even all of its software deliveries to also provide this for its SaaS offerings.
+However, an entity may elect to apply the OpenChain Telco SBOM specification also to its SaaS offerings and thus also deliver the open source software used in the SaaS offerings with their transitive dependencies as an SBOM.

 #### 3.11.1 Verification and reference material